13 People Share The Best Things They've Managed To Teach Their Pets To Do By Accident

 #8 He knows.

-“When i put on lipstick the dog goes in his crate.
-I can do all sorts of things in the bathroom, but that last step of lipstick and he knows its time to get going.”
+“When I put on lipstick, the dog goes into his crate.
+I can do all sorts of things in the bathroom, but that last step of putting on lipstick makes him know it’s time to get going.”

 #7 Bless you!